The first thing we’ll study is the building blocks of code.

 The code outputs

-"+", then it is an “incomplete expression”, no semicolon required.
-And in this case that works as intended.
+"+", then it is an “incomplete expression”, so a semicolon there would be incorrect.
+And in this case, that works as intended.

 Errors which occur in such cases are quite hard to find and fix.

 If you’re curious to see a concrete example of such an error, check this code out:

 No need to think about the meaning of the brackets

 forEach yet.
 We’ll study them later.
 For now, just remember the result of running the code: it shows

 The difference compared to the code above is only one character: the semicolon at the end of the first line is gone.

 If we run this code, only the first

 Hello shows (and there’s an error, you may need to open the console to see it).
 There are no numbers any more.